 A Look At Certification Of Tradesmen

-Another common question is related to whether certified tradesmen should be employed to carry out work on a fire door, whether this is related to maintenance, modification or installation.
+Another common question is related to whether certified tradesmen should be employed to carry out work on a fire door, whether this is related to fire door installation and maintenance or modification.

 In a word, the answer is no. It is not required for a person to have certification to work on a fire door.
-That being said, we recommend that you only hire a competent expert for such a task.
+That being said, we recommend that you only hire a competent expert for such a task and carry out regular fire door inspections.

 Legally, the Responsible Person of the premise should make sure that workers are competent for the task.
 This may involve only hiring qualified workers, but it may also relate to choosing a local company since they have customer testimonials on their website which are related to work with fire doors.
 So long as the Responsible Person is able to give evidence – to insurers, in court and so on – that they ensured the competence of the worker, then the worker is the one who is liable for the work they carried out.